 Edisto Beach State Park is an absolute gem.
 You’ll find it tucked away on Edisto Island in South Carolina and it’s one of the cleanest, most family friendly campgrounds we’ve ever visited.
-Of course, we like to go camping on the coast, so CALLING ALL CAMPERS, this place needs to be on your destination list.
+Of course, we like to go camping on the coast, so CALLING ALL CAMPERS: This place needs to be on your destination list.
 The sand is soft, the beach is private, and this place is just perfect for families all around.
-This summer, when we visited, my kids rode bikes all around the campground and made friends everywhere.
-There was an ice cream truck that drove through the campground every evening (even offering gluten free choices- wow!).
-And from our campsite to the beach was maybe 50 yards- such an easy walk to the shoreline!
-While you’re there, check out al the small ma & pa shops nearby to grab lunch, souvenirs, and shaved ice.
+This summer when we visited, my kids rode bikes all around the campground and made friends everywhere.
+There was an ice cream truck that drove through the campground every evening (even offering gluten free choices — wow!).
+And from our campsite to the beach was maybe 50 yards — such an easy walk to the shoreline!
+While you’re there, check out all the small ma & pa shops nearby to grab lunch, souvenirs, and shaved ice.
 Our favorite nearby restaurant was The Waterfront Restaurant.
 It was delicious!

 Hilton Head, SC (6.5 hours)

-Hilton Head Island is known for it’s beauty, family friendly fun, and adventure!
+Hilton Head Island is known for its beauty, family friendly fun, and adventure!
 You can find a full list of family friendly activities here.
-Check out Pirates of Hilton Head for an unforgettable adventure aboard a pirate ship, and get some local cuisine while you’re there.
-Seafood is always my family’s favorite part of a costal vacation!
+Check out Pirates of Hilton Head for an unforgettable adventure aboard a pirate ship and get some local cuisine while you’re there.
+Seafood is always my family’s favorite part of a coastal vacation!

 Charleston, SC (6.5 hours)

-Charleston is a beautiful city known for it’s horse-drawn carriages and rich history.
-We love the Charleston area because it’s always so quiet and clean with that perfect blend southern charm and fun beaches.
+Charleston is a beautiful city known for its horse-drawn carriages and rich history.
+We love the Charleston area because it’s always so quiet and clean with a perfect blend of Southern charm and fun beaches.
 Our favorite place to stay is on the Isle of Palms, but there are a ton of other beaches to choose from just 20-30 minutes outside the city.
 Kiawah Island, Folly Beach, Sullivan’s Island, and Seabrook Island are all gorgeous beaches with plenty of family activities.

 BUDGET TIP: Stay at The Palms Oceanfront Hotel; it’s right on the beach and offers a variety of shops and eateries nearby (including a Ben & Jerry’s!).
 It has been renovated recently and has complimentary breakfast!